reTHINK-project/dev-service-framework/docs/datamodel/message/readme.md

 ### Message Body

-Optionaly, message bodies can contain JWT tokens for Access Control or for Identity Assertion purposes that are inserted by the Identity Module before the message is routed to protostubs.
+Optionally, message bodies can contain JWT tokens for Access Control or for Identity Assertion purposes.
+See [here](../../specs/dynamic-view/identity-management/user-identity-assertion.md) for more details.

-When these messages reach the destination MessageBUS, the JWT tokens are decoded and translated into standard [User Identity Data format](../user-identity).

-According to applicable policies, IdTokens are verified by the Identity Module and, if successful, `"assertedIdentity" : "true"` is inserted in the MessageBody.
-These procedures are performed before the message is delivered to the Hyperty.

 The "MessageBody.via" attribute contains a list of all Protostub addresses (Protostub) that the message has been passed through.
 It is used to prevent infinite cycles in the Hyperty Messaging Framework.